 Common Orthodontic Issues – Richardson, TX

 Dr. Tamara Jones is proud to serve Richardson as a skilled orthodontist.
 The treatments she provides are able to address a wide range of oral health issues and help patients enjoy a multitude of benefits.
 But you may be wondering specifically which orthodontic issues she can help with.
-On this page, we discuss common problems that Dr. Jones and our team of professionals can address.
+On this page, we discuss common problems that Dr. Jones, Dr. Hanson, and our team of professionals can address.

 If your lower jaw extends beyond your upper jaw, causing your bottom teeth to sit in front of your upper teeth when your mouth is closed, you have what is known as an underbite.
 This can seriously affect facial aesthetics (causing a protruding chin) and hinder your ability to properly chew food.